cwarden45/DTC_Scripts/Dante_Labs/README.md

 **3) Fitness:** *Impulsivity (page 3)*: 23andMe upload says "People with your genetic profile are likely to have a **lower** tendency to act impulsively" while AncestryDNA upload says "People with your genetic profile are likely to have a **higher** tendency to act impulsively".
 I believe this is due to a difference in the genotype for the [rs1406946](https://www.ncbi.nlm.nih.gov/snp/rs1406946) variant in the HTR1E gene (CC for 23andMe on page 34; TT for Ancestry DNA on page 34)

-**4) Fitness:** *Energy expenditure (page 4)*: 23andMe upload says "People with your genetic profile are likely to have a **higher** energy consumption." while AncestryDNA upload says "People with your genetic profile are likely to have a **normal** consumption of energy.".
+**4) Fitness:** *Energy expenditure (page 4)*: 23andMe upload says "People with your genetic profile are likely to have a **higher** energy consumption" while AncestryDNA upload says "People with your genetic profile are likely to have a **normal** consumption of energy".
 I believe this is due to a difference in the genotype for the [rs7799039](https://www.ncbi.nlm.nih.gov/snp/rs7799039) variant in the LEP gene (GA for 23andMe on page 54; GG for Ancestry DNA on page 54)

+**4) Fitness:** *Energy supply (page 4)*: 23andMe upload says "People with your genetic profile are likely to have a **regular** energy intake" while AncestryDNA upload says "People with your genetic profile are likely to have **greater** energy intake".
+I believe this is due to a difference in the genotype for the [rs5418](https://www.ncbi.nlm.nih.gov/snp/rs5418) variant in the SLC2A4 gene (GG for 23andMe on page 55; GA for Ancestry DNA on page 55)

 There may exist issues, but this is what I could fine.
 When the uploaded .vcf report is complete, then I can add that for 1 report.